PowerLoom/snapshotter-lite-multi-setup/README.md

 - `--latest-only`: Deploy only the latest (highest) slot
 - `--use-env-connection-refresh-interval`: Use CONNECTION_REFRESH_INTERVAL_SEC from environment instead of calculating based on slots

+The script automatically calculates an optimal connection refresh interval based on the number of slots being deployed.
+This calculation ensures stability under load by adjusting the interval linearly.

+The `--use-env-connection-refresh-interval` flag modifies this behavior:

+- Without the flag (default):
+  - Always uses the calculated value
+  - If `CONNECTION_REFRESH_INTERVAL_SEC` exists in env but differs from calculated value, warns and uses calculated value

+- With the flag:
+  - If `CONNECTION_REFRESH_INTERVAL_SEC` exists in env: Uses that value (warns if different from calculated)
+  - If `CONNECTION_REFRESH_INTERVAL_SEC` not set: Falls back to calculated value

 Example usage:
 ```bash
 # Deploy all slots non-interactively for UNISWAPV2